 Ana Patete was born and raised in New York City, having moved to Puerto Rico in her adolescence.
 She attended Brown University, where she received a BA in Hispanic Studies.
 She has spent time in Argentina and Uruguay, where she unearthed her zeal for literary translation and medialunas.

-Ready, Set, Go is Ana Patete's translation of Prontos, listos, ya (2010, Puntocero), a novella written by the Uruguayan author and filmmaker Inés Bortagaray.
+Ready, Set, Go is Ana Patete's translation of Prontos, listos, ya (2010, Puntocero), a novella written by the Uruguayan author and screenwriter Inés Bortagaray.
 It chronicles the inner meditations and sporadic external interactions of a young girl in the backseat of a car on her way to a beach town with her family.
 The story is told in first person and oscillates between the girl’s precocious observations about life, death, family, Catholicism and love whilst balancing her tender and, at times, hilarious naiveté.

 Seth Michelson is an award-winning poet, translator, and professor.
 He has published thirteen books of poetry and poetry in translation.
 His books of original poetry include Swimming Through Fire (2017) and Eyes Like Broken Windows (2012).
 Recent translations include The Red Song (2017; Melisa Machado, Uruguay) and Poems from the Disaster (2016; Zulema Moret, Argentina).
 He also edited and translated the anthology Dreaming America: Voices of Undocumented Youth in Maximum-Security Detention (2017), after leading poetry workshops for two years in the most restrictive maximum-security detention center in the U.S. for undocumented, unaccompanied youth.
 He teaches the poetry of the Americas at Washington and Lee University.